Quick reference on best practices for Sui Network developers.

 LinkedTable) for any collection that allows third-party addition, larger collections, and collections of unknown size.

-- Sui Move objects have a maximum size of 250KB—any attempt to create a larger object will lead to an aborted transaction.
+- Move objects have a maximum size of 250KB—any attempt to create a larger object leads to an aborted transaction.
 Ensure that your objects do not have an ever-growing

 - Use dynamic field-backed collections (

 fneeds a payment in (e.g.) SUI from the caller, use

 fun f(payment: &mut Coin<SUI>, amount: u64).
 This is safer for callers—they know exactly how much they are paying, and do not need to trust